 Sitka has a runway created largely by filling in between small islands facing the Gulf of Alaska.
-The runway is unique in that both ends terminate at the ocean, yet is long enough for a 737 jet to land and take off.
+The runway is unique in that both ends terminate at the ocean yet is long enough for a 737 jet to land and take off.
 Pacific Pile & Marine (PPM) was contracted by the Federal Aviation Administration in cooperation with the Alaska Dept of Transportation to construct a 280’ landmass extension to construct runway end 29 of the Sitka Rocky Gutierrez Airport into Middle Channel for future runway expansion.

-The fill quantity required was in excess of 500,000 CY.

-Fill material included 60,000 CY of Armor Stone weighing 8,500 to 17,000 pounds ea., 160,000 CY Type A filter stone graded between 600 and 2,600 pounds, and 314,500 CY of 8-in minus Type B material.
+Fill material included 180,000 CY of Armor Stone weighing 8,500 to 17,000 pounds ea., 360,000 CY Type A filter stone graded between 600 and 2,600 pounds, and 360,000 CY of 8-in minus Type B material.
 While most material was sourced locally, the Armor Stone had to be mined by PPM from a granite quarry near Prince Rupert, BC and barged to site.

 Placement of material was required to be done from the water.
-Riprap stone was precision placed with the aid of RTK GPS.
+Riprap stone was precision placed with the aid of RTK GPS operated by PPM.
 Material was placed using a bottom dump barge; barge mounted crane and skip box; and barge mounted excavator and clamshell.
 PPM maintained tight control of the rock placement by performing daily multi-beam surveys.